"By this all people will know that you are my disciples,

 When You Arrive

-Click here to see a Campus Map to help you navigate our campus.
+Welcome to Southeast Valley Bible Church.
+Here's a Campus Map to help you navigate our campus.
 If you don't know where to start, head toward the main Auditorium.
 A greeter in the main lobby will be able to point you in the right direction.
 If you have kids, feel free to head over to the Education Building where one of our friendly teachers or support volunteers will help find the right class for your kids.
 See the Genesis Kids page for more information.

 If you arrive for our Sunday School hour at 9:30 am, you'll have the opportunity to choose among a variety of adult Sunday School Classes.
 See a list of the classes in the main lobby and ask one of the greeters to point you in the right direction to the appropriate classroom.
 See the Sunday School page for a list of current classes.